On \'{e}tale hypercohomology of henselian regular local rings with values in $p$-adic \'{e}tale Tate twists: Acknowledgments

 \subsection{Notations}

-For a scheme $X$, $X^{i}$ denotes the set of points on $X$ of codimension $i$.
+For a scheme $X$, $X^{(i)}$ denotes the set of points on $X$ of codimension $i$.
 Moreover, $k(X)$ denotes the ring of rational functions on $X$ and $\kappa(x)$ denotes the residue field of $x\in X$.
 If $X=\spec(A)$ for a ring $A$, $k(A)$ denotes $k(\spec (A))$.
-For a scheme $X$, $X_{\Zar}$ and $X_{\et}$ denote the category of \'{e}tale schemes over $X$ equipped with the Zariski and \'{e}tale topology, respectively.
+For a scheme $X$, $X_{\Zar}$, $X_{\Nis}$ and $X_{\et}$ denote the category of \'{e}tale schemes over $X$ equipped with the Zariski, Nisnevich and \'{e}tale topology, respectively.
+For a scheme $X$, $D(X)$ denotes the derived category of complexes of \'{e}tale sheaves of abelian groups on $X$, and $D_{+}(X)\subset D(X)$ denotes the full subcategory of complexes that are bounded below.